raywu/raywu-ruby/source/about/index.markdown

 footer: true
 ---

 Hi, my name is Ray.
-This documents my adventure with Ruby & Rails.
+This is my journey with Ruby & Rails.

 <ul>
 <li><a href="http://www.about.me/raywu">About Ray Wu</a></li>